MJKWoolnough/gedcom/README.md

 }
 ```

-SourceCitationEvent is a GEDCOM structure type
+SourceCitationEvent is a GEDCOM structure type.

 #### type SourceData